Lithuanian calendar: History

 Lithuanian researcher Libertas Klimka proposed that there was a simple astronomical observatory on the Birutė Hill in Palanga before the Christianization of Lithuania.

 The so-called Sceptre of Gediminas cause much speculation about a medieval Lithuanian calendar.
 It was found on the shore of the Strėva River near Kietaviškės in 1680.
 It was an iron stick 68.6 cm in length covered in brass tin with small golden nails that formed various symbols grouped in a spiral of 39 rows.
 The original was lost at the end of the 19th century, but copies were made and one is kept at the National Museum of Lithuania.
 A copy owned by the historian Teodor Narbutt was studied and described by the Russian astronomer Matvey Gusev who argued that the symbols marked lunar months and days.
 No similar artifacts have been found since and researchers doubt its authenticity.

 The Julian calendar was used in the Grand Duchy of Lithuania; the Gregorian calendar was adopted by the Polish–Lithuanian Commonwealth in 1586, a few years after its promulgation in 1582 by Pope Gregory XIII.
 In 1800, following Lithuania's annexation by the Russian Empire, the Julian calendar again became the norm, although a part of ethnic Lithuania left of Nemunas River (Suvalkija) retained the Gregorian calendar (see Aleksotas).
 The Russian Revolution of 1917 re-instated the Gregorian calendar, which had been the Western European standard for over a century, in January 1918.
 These changes caused some confusion before their usage became familiar.

 Names of the months

-The standardization of month names was made difficult by the fact that publication in the Lithuanian language was illegal from 1864 to 1904 (see Lithuanian press ban) and some drift in the usages occurred.
+The standardization of month names was made difficult by the fact that publication of the Lithuanian language in Latin script was illegal from 1864 to 1904 (see Lithuanian press ban) and some drift in the usages occurred.

 Month names are not capitalized in the Lithuanian language, reflecting their secular origins.